This Haunting Road Trip Through Pennsylvania Ghost Towns Is One You Won’t Forget

-Concrete City is, quite literally, a concrete city of what was then modern day housing built in 1911 by Delaware, Lackawanna and Western Railroad for whom it perceived as its most important employees.
+Concrete City is, quite literally, a concrete city of what was once modern day housing built in 1911, by the Delaware, Lackawanna, and Western Railroad, for whom it perceived as its most important employees.
 Those who spoke native English and who worked in such respected positions as technician or shopman earned the privilege of living in the housing complex that featured amenities like street lamps, a community swimming pool, and a baseball field.
 The buildings housed 40 of an estimated 1,700 employees.
 Concrete City became a ghost town in pretty much the blink of an eye when the company and miners abandoned it in 1924.

 Like many towns in Pennsylvania, Fallbrook earned its place in history books because of its massive success as a coal mining town in the late 1860s.
 By the turn of the 20th century, however, the coal had all been mined, forcing miners and their families to abandon the town.
 Fallbrook has now stood abandoned for over a century, becoming a popular spot for tourists and ghost hunters to visit.
 In fact, ghost hunters claim that Fallbrook Cemetery is haunted.

 Let’s now end our virtual road trip the way we started in: On foot or on bike.
 The 36-mile Ghost Town Trail passes by the remains of what were once vibrant towns, such as Bracken and Scott Glen.
 Plan your trek along the trail by visiting the official website of Indiana County, PA.